ESCAPE-WP2/rucio-analysis/README.md

 To keep the container single purpose & minimal, automated testing is invoked via cron on the host.

-The latest production crontab is `etc/cron/crontab`.
+An example production crontab is `etc/cron/crontab`.
 It can be installed by:

 ```bash
 eng@ubuntu:~$ etc/install-crontab.sh
 ```

-:warning: this will overwrite the existing crontab.
+:warning: this will overwrite the existing crontab!

 Jobs in the crontab should call `docker run` on the `rucio-analysis` image, passing in scripts from `etc/cron/jobs`.
 These scripts are designed to be ran inside the dockerised environment.